Meet our CHC Core Faculty

 I’m a stickler for: Intellectual curiosity.
 This might sound simplistic, but intellectual curiosity is how we learn one thing by first learning another.
 It's the gas that makes the car go.
 With intellectual curiosity, a scholar can go anywhere.
 Without it, though, that car's basically just a hunk of metal.

-Ulrick Casimir Profile
+Contact Ulrick Casimir

-Song on Repeat: “Alone Again Or” by Love
+Song on Repeat: “Abracadabra” by Lady Gaga

 Nicole Dahmen headshot